dryu99/boonwegig-pub/README.md

 - [x] ADVERTISE ON REDDIT ❗️❗️❗️ (maybe use utpamas account)
   - [x] https://np.reddit.com/r/koreatravel/comments/13ej8pz/small_music_venues_live_houses/jjq5znb/
   - [x] https://www.reddit.com/r/Living_in_Korea/comments/17qfzv1/are_there_any_websites_where_you_can_check_if/
+  - [ ] post on living in korea subreddit, korea punk subreddit, any other ones you can find
 - [x] before site is formally deployed, reach out to organizers and ask them if its okay to scrape data from their accounts... or maybe not and say fuck it ill do it myself.
   - yeah do first apologize later.
 - [x] Figure out SEO